</ img>

 And using the front-end you can make a personal emoji, the function has long been registered in Samsung smartphones:

-Image quality, as expected, is comparable toGalaxy S10 +.
-Accordingly, the smartphone shoots cool in almost any lighting conditions.
-The quality of the pictures is at a very high level, but it cannot be said that it is perfect.
-It is more objective to say “one of the best”, there are a number of very strong competitors who in some situations do better, in others worse.
-For example, Google Pixel 3 XL (and Pixel 3), Huawei P30 Pro Apple and iPhone XS Max.
+The quality of the images, as expected, is comparable toGalaxy S10+.
+Accordingly, the smartphone takes excellent pictures in almost any lighting conditions.
+The quality of the pictures is at a very high level, but we can’t say that it’s perfect.
+It’s more objective to say “one of the best,” there are a number of very strong competitors who do better in some situations and worse in others.
+For example, Google Pixel 3 XL (and Pixel 3), Apple's Huawei P30 Pro and iPhone XS Max.
 But, in any case, the camera is at the top modern level.

 </ img>